jamesmeyer1/EKSKube2IAM/README.md

 ## Step 4: Install Kubectl based on your OS:
 https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html

-## Step 5: Launch and Configure Instances:
+## Step 5: Launch Instances:
 Link to current EKS Optimized AMIs: https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html Use the CloudFormation Stack called <final Name>

+##Step 6: Congigure Instances to Join Cluster:

 You must enable the worker nodes to join the cluster created.

-5A) Download, edit, and apply the AWS IAM Authenticator configuration map.
+⋅⋅* Download, edit, and apply the AWS IAM Authenticator configuration map.
 Use the following command to download the configuration map:
 ```
 curl -o aws-auth-cm.yaml https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/aws-auth-cm.yaml
 ```
-5B) Open the file with your favorite text editor.
+⋅⋅* Open the file with your favorite text editor.
 Replace the <ARN of instance role (not instance profile)> snippet with the NodeInstanceRole value that you recorded in the previous procedure, and save the file.
         Important
         Do not modify any other lines in this file.
 ```